drghirlanda/alex/Docs/Manual.md

 - **Data**: This folder is created by alex if it is not found, and it holds the data collected during experiment runs.

+The program alex-init generates a bare-bones experiment so that at least you know what files you need.
+It is run like this:

+    alex-init -v <experiment name>

+This creates folder <experiment name> with the above mentioned subfolders and skeleton configuration files.

 <a name="running"></a>
 # Running alex